EduardKakosyan/ParticleSimulator/Documentation/ParticleSimulator/Linear Algebra Intro/Vectors.md

 Vectors are often denoted by lower-case letters such as v, w, a, b

-Vectors can be derived from points, for example, a vector from point Q to P can be denoted as $\vec{QP}$.
+Vectors can be derived from points, for example, a vector from point Q to P can be denoted as $\vec{QP}$ .

 > Definition: The position vector of a point.
 > Let P be a point in n-dimensional space.
 The position vector of P is the vector $p=\vec{0P}$ whose tail is the origin and whose tip is at P. Where the coordinates of a point are the same as the components of its position vector.
 Thus sometimes, referred to as a **coordinate vector**.